typesense/typesense-website/docs-site/content/0.21.0/api/collections.md

 We call this the collection's `schema`, which is just a fancy term to describe your documents' structure.

 It might help to think of a collection "schema" as being similar to defining "types" in a strongly-typed programming language like Typescript, C, Java, Dart, Rust, etc.
-This ensures that the documents you add to your collection have consistent data types and are validated, and this helps prevent a while class of errors you might typically see when building a search index.
+This ensures that the documents you add to your collection have consistent data types and are validated, and this helps prevent a whole class of errors you might typically see with mis-matched or inconsistent data types across documents.

 From Typesense `v0.20`, we can also create a collection that [automatically detects](#with-auto-schema-detection) the types of the various fields in the document.